dfinity/portal/docs/developer-docs/deploy/computation-and-storage-costs.md

 *Price on n-node subnet = (13_node_price * n) DIV 13*

+If you intend to deploy canisters on high-replication subnets, your canister should be prepared for an increase in cycles prices with an increase in the subnet's replication factor when the subnet grows over time.
+For this reason it is recommended to attach more cycles to a call than the current price would suggest.

 See below for details on the cost of compute and storage transactions as well as system calls for new features on the Internet Computer as of November 29, 2022.
 A thorough example how the cost of running a canister is computed can be found [here](https://medium.com/@DBOXFoundation/findings-from-calculating-the-cycle-consumption-of-messity-a-universal-example-b2af8dcd3151).